Digital Security Explained

 A security control is any safeguard that reduces risk.
 Controls can be:

 Strong security does not mean “maximum controls everywhere.”
 It means aligning controls to the value of the assets being protected and the realistic threats that apply.
-Good security is disciplined: clear priorities, clear responsibilities, and repeatable processes.

-Key idea: Security is about reducing likelihood and limiting impact—not eliminating all risk.
+Key idea: Security is about reducing likelihood and limiting impact — not eliminating all risk.

 This is why governance and resilience matter.
 A mature security approach assumes something will fail eventually and plans accordingly.